MunupatrulaSiddharth/bcogFinalProject/README.md

 The findings have implications for understanding the visual basis of stigma and may inform future interventions aimed at reducing misperceptions of mental illness.

+## Running the project

+- Download modeling-tools repo and using NCSA Jupyter resources(https://jupyter.ncsa.illinois.edu/).
+- Place the analysis.ipynb in a folder called "notebooks" in the modeling-tools repo.
+- Place the Data, Latents file in the folder where the analysis.ipynb notebook is saved.
+- In the terminal, follow the following commands step by step:
+- conda init
+- source ~/.bashrc
+- upload the environment.yml file to your home directory
+- conda env create -f environment.yml --prefix=/home/mynetid/envs/pytorch
+- pip install the other packages
+- ninja
+- nvidia-cudnn-cu11==8.5.0.96
+- torch==1.12.1+cu116 torchvision==0.13.1+cu116 torchaudio==0.12.1 --extra-index-url https://download.pytorch.org/whl/cu116
+- Pillow==9.5.0
+- run the analysis.ipynb

 ## Experiment Design

 ### Task Description